productinfo/scripting-in-swift/post.md

 A brief overview of the script:

-- We go through all files within the *chapters* folder -- Extract the file name, appending a '#' to add a title to the file contents -- Add various newlines to pad out the content
+- We go through all files within the *chapters* folder
+	- Extract the file name, appending a '#' to add a title to the file contents
+	- Add various newlines to pad out the content
--- Output the contents of the file
+	- Output the contents of the file
-- Pipe the contents of the concatenated files into a python markdown library.
-Install this using `pip install markdown`
+- Pipe the contents of the concatenated files into a python markdown library (install this using `pip install markdown`).
 - Print a message to the console

 ## The Swift Script